sadzo/revolut-growth-analytics/README.md

 - **funnel & growth analytics**
 - **dashboard creation** for decision-making

-Although I am new to ETL pipelines and LookML, I wanted to challenge myself, explore these technologies independently, and show that I can quickly learn and apply new tools.
+Although I am new to ETL pipelines and LookML, I wanted to challenge myself next to my already experienced work in PowerBI, explore these technologies independently, and show that I can quickly learn and apply new tools.

 This repository documents the entire journey from raw synthetic banking data → ETL pipeline → data models → dashboards.
 Each step is explained in a clear, notes-style format to reflect my learning process and thought structure.

 ---

-# 📌 **Project Steps (Overview)**

-The project follows a real-world analytics engineering workflow:
+# 📋 How This README Is Structured

+To make this project easy to understand and follow, the README is organized into clear, sequential steps.
+Each step mirrors one part of a real analytics engineering workflow at Revolut.

+Here is the full structure:

 1. **Synthetic Data Generation**
-   Create realistic Revolut-style banking data (users, KYC, card activation, transactions, funnel steps).
+   How I created realistic Revolut-style user, KYC, card, transaction and funnel data.

 2. **ETL Pipeline (Python)**
-   Clean, transform, and enrich the raw data.
-   Produce warehouse-ready tables in Parquet format.

-3. **Data Modeling (LookML)**
+   How raw CSVs are cleaned, transformed and combined into warehouse tables.

+3. **LookML Modeling**
-   Define dimensions, measures, views, and explores for analytics use cases.
+   How the semantic layer is built: dimensions, measures, and explores.

-4. **Dashboards (Looker)**
-   Build funnel dashboards, growth dashboards, and revenue/transaction insights.
+4. **Dashboard Creation (Python)**
+   A minimal dashboard simulating what would normally be built in Looker.

 5. **(Optional) Airflow DAG**
-   Wrap the ETL pipeline in a scheduled workflow.
+   A conceptual example of how the ETL pipeline could be scheduled daily in production.

-Each step has its own documentation section below.
+6. **Final Summary & Reflection**
+   What I learned, why I built this project, and how it connects to the internship.

+To help reviewers:
+**All executable code is inside `etl/`, `notebooks/`, and `lookml/`**
+**All images for the dashboard are located in `images/`**

+---
 ---

 # 🧬 **Step 1 — Synthetic Data Generation**